A Comprehensive Overview of ATS: What is ATS and How Does an ATS Work

 Understanding the Purpose of an ATS

-If you’re unsure about what is ATS, it’s essentially a software tool that helps streamline your recruitment process.
+If you’re unsure about what is ATS and how does ATS work, it’s essentially a software tool that helps streamline your recruitment process.
 It screens, tracks, and stores data about candidates and schedules interviews.
-When selecting an ATS, it’s critical to understand its purpose as this will impact the time and money spent on the technology in the long run.
+When selecting an ATS, it’s critical to understand its purpose, as this will impact the time and money spent on the technology in the long run.

 Focusing on Your Recruitment Needs